NunoAntunesRibeiro/NunoAntunesRibeiro.github.io/_portfolio/04-airside-operations-runway-to-gate.md

+---
+title: "Optimization of Airside Operations from Runway to Gate and Gate to Runway"
+excerpt: ""
+collection: portfolio
+---

 ## Research Problem

 Aircraft do not operate independently once they land.
 From **runway exit to the gate**, and later from **gate departure to the runway**, aircraft movements interact with stands, taxiways, towing operations, ground vehicles, and other airport resources.